On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

-at a fixed energy level $h \geq 0$.
+where, here and throughout the paper, $\nabla$ denotes the Euclidean gradient, having fixed the canonical basis of $T\Omega$.

 Our goal is to address existence and regularity questions concerning viscosity solutions associated with expansive solutions of the $N$-body problem, obtained via minimization of a suitably renormalized action functional with prescribed initial data.

 \begin{defn} A motion $\gamma:[0,+\infty) \rightarrow \Omega$ is said to be \emph{expansive} if all mutual distances diverge, that is, $|r_i(t)-r_j(t)| \rightarrow +\infty$ as $t \rightarrow +\infty$ for all $i < j$.
 Equivalently, $\gamma$ is expansive if $U(\gamma(t)) \rightarrow 0$ as $t \rightarrow +\infty$. \end{defn}